andrew/ultimate-awesome/README.md

 - [free-artificial-intelligence-resources](https://github.com/getvmio/free-artificial-intelligence-resources) - Artificial Intelligence Free Resources | This repo collects 48 of free resources for Artificial Intelligence. 🧠 Embark on your Artificial Intelligence journey with GetVM's AI Explorer!
 This repository is your gateway to cutting-edge AI technologies, featuring a rich collection of free resources, .
 - [free-bash-resources](https://github.com/getvmio/free-bash-resources) - Bash Free Resources | This repo collects 14 of free resources for Bash. 🖥️ Conquer the command line with our Bash Commander repository!
 Explore a rich collection of free Bash learning materials and sharpen your skills in our online playground.
 Essential for system administrators, developers, and .
 - [free-data-science-resources](https://github.com/getvmio/free-data-science-resources) - Data Science Free Resources | This repo collects 50 of free resources for Data Science. 📊 Uncover insights from data with our Data Science Lab repository!
 Offering a comprehensive collection of free resources and an interactive online Playground, this is your research center for mastering data an.
+- [free-deep-learning-resources](https://github.com/getvmio/free-deep-learning-resources) - Deep Learning Free Resources | This repo collects 76 of free resources for Deep Learning. 🧠 Plumb the depths of AI with our Deep Learning Nexus repository!
+Explore a comprehensive collection of free resources on neural networks and deep learning architectures.
+With our online Playground, implemen.
 - [free-docker-resources](https://github.com/getvmio/free-docker-resources) - Docker Free Resources | This repo collects 14 of free resources for Docker. 🐳 Containerize your applications with our Docker Dock repository!
 Featuring a comprehensive collection of free Docker resources and an interactive online playground, this is your harbor for learning how to build, ship, an.
 - [free-java-resources](https://github.com/getvmio/free-java-resources) - Java Free Resources | This repo collects 54 of free resources for Java. ☕ Forge your Java skills with GetVM's Java Forge repository!
 Featuring a rich collection of free resources and an online Playground, this is your ultimate destination for Java mastery.
 Ideal for beginners and experienced deve.
 - [free-software-development-resources](https://github.com/getvmio/free-software-development-resources) - Software Development Free Resources | This repo collects 29 of free resources for Software Development. 🏗️ Elevate your software development skills with our Software Engineering Institute repository!
 Featuring an extensive library of free courses and hands-on learning tools, this is your academy .